 – What I trade –

-I also will not trade penny stocks.
-It is an extremely corrupt industry and I do not know why the SEC even allows it.
-Yes, I know folks who have done well with them, but this is not my cup of tea.
-Many penny stock companies (people) pump and dump or just take your money and simply disappear.
+I will not trade penny stocks.
+It is an extremely corrupt industry with no transparency.
+Very few people do well and the ones that do are outliers or anomalies.
+I do not know why the SEC even allows it.
+I jumped on the bandwagon one time because people are worked with were trading them.
+They all lost money as did I. Many penny stock companies (people) pump and dump these bogus companies just to take your money and simply disappear.
+For every winner, there is a loser and usually, the losers are those who think they are investing in these junk companies.

 Swing Trading is a style of trading that attempts to capture gains in a stock (or any financial instrument) over a period of a few days to several weeks.
 Swing traders primarily use technical analysis to look for trading opportunities.